This is the petrol station by Splatford Split. For Haldon Hill, see Winning Post.

 Trivia and History

 The A38 through Kennford had a garage on the main road.
 When the road was upgraded in the early 1970s, the old garage became the Gissons Hotel, and a new forecourt was built on the new dual carriageway.
 It was also accessible from the old road.
 In the late 1970s it was rebuilt, with a new sales shop and two-way access onto the old road.
+The site has been branded Shell since opening, and continues to be to this day.

 What is unusual is that the A380 northbound (maintained by Devon County Council) does have some standard road signs promoting "Kennford services", albeit in a poor state of repair and probably forgotten about.
 These signs direct traffic over the bridge and round to the southbound side.
 The route is somewhat convoluted, especially considering that fuel is already available on the A380 at Telegraph Hill.